Fire Safety Compliance

 Contact FIDEC Security Solutions for a free site survey.
 Call 0333 3662 007 or email info@fidecss.co.uk.

-The evacuation planning duties under the Fire Safety (Residential Evacuation Plans) (England) Regulations 2025 came into force, so in-scope buildings now need a proper process for identifying and supporting residents who may need help to evacuate.
+On 6 April 2026, evacuation planning duties under the Fire Safety (Residential Evacuation Plans) (England) Regulations 2025 came into force for relevant buildings in England.
+Responsible persons now need a process for identifying residents who may need help to evacuate and for planning suitable support.
+The practical work is record keeping, resident communication, reviews and action tracking.

 Not necessarily.
-The duty is to identify residents who may need help to evacuate and then offer a person-centred assessment where appropriate, with the strongest focus on higher-risk cases.
+The duty is to identify residents who may need help to evacuate and then offer person-centred assessment where appropriate, with the strongest focus on residents whose needs affect evacuation planning.
+You still need a fair process for gathering information, reviewing it and acting on it.
+Do not rely on assumptions about age, disability or tenancy type.